msinamsina/pyautomail/docs/getting-started.rst

 How to Use
 ----------
-There are two ways to use automail to send emails.
+There are two ways to use pyautomail to send emails.
 You can either use the most powerful command-line interface (CLI) tool without writing any Python code, or you can use the Python package in your custom scripts.
 We'll cover a quick overview of both of these options in this guide.
 For more details, please refer to :doc:`the Tutorial section <tutorial/index>`